 (3) The CAISO Outage Coordination Office will not approve a request for an RA Maintenance Outage Without Replacement earlier than seven days before the first day of the resource adequacy month, and may hold the request as pending until system conditions are sufficiently known for the CAISO to determine whether the outage meets the requirements in Section 9.3.1.3.3.2(c)(2).

-(4) If the request is submitted no more than seven days and no less than four days prior to the start date of the outage, and it otherwise meets the requirements in Section 9.3.1.3.3.2(c)(2), the CAISO Outage Coordination Office may approve the request as a Forced Outage.
-A Forced Outage approved under this Section will not be subject to the standard capacity product provisions in Section 40.9.

-(5) If the CAISO Outage Coordination Office denies a request for an RA Maintenance Outage Without Replacement for failing to meet the requirements in Section 9.3.1.3.3.2(c)(2), the Scheduling Coordinator for the Resource Adequacy Resource may request an RA Maintenance Outage with Replacement or may request that the CAISO Outage Coordination Office accommodate the outage at another time.
+(4) If the CAISO Outage Coordination Office denies a request for an RA Maintenance Outage Without Replacement for failing to meet the requirements in Section 9.3.1.3.3.2(c)(2), the Scheduling Coordinator for the Resource Adequacy Resource may request an RA Maintenance Outage with Replacement or may request that the CAISO Outage Coordination Office accommodate the outage at another time.